-- 1. Remove the cap from the deck pump-out fitting located on deck, forward of the port berth entrance. - 2.
+- 1. Remove the cap from the deck pump-out fitting located on deck, outboard of the helm position. - 2.
 Use the vacuum hose at the pump-out station to clean the tank, then remove the hose and replace the deck fitting.